Yagapriya: Structure and Lakshana

 It is the 1st rāgam in the 6th chakra Rutu.
 The mnemonic name is Rutu-Pa.
 The mnemonic phrase is sa ru gu ma pa dha na.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes shatsruthi rishabham, antara gandharam, shuddha madhyamam, shuddha dhaivatham and shuddha nishadham are used in this rāgam.
 As Yagapriya is a melakarta, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Sucharitra, which is the 67th melakarta scale.

-Janya rāgams

-Yagapriya has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Yagapriya.

-Compositions

-A few compositions set to Yagapriya rāgam are: